Overview

 • Next.js ensures there is a fully-fledged HTML page for each slug.

-determine the slugs
+determine and provide the slugs

 // [